 Alef Trust takes your privacy seriously and we will only use your personal information to maintain communications, to complete the process of course or programme registration and to maintain your enrolment as a student.
-Alef Trust deals with all personal information provided, in a responsible manner that respects personal privacy and is in full compliance with the Data Protection Act 1998 (DPA) and the General Data Protection Regulation (GDPR).
+Alef Trust deals with all personal information provided in a responsible manner that respects personal privacy and is in full compliance with the Data Protection Act 1998-2018 (DPA) which applies the standards of the EU’s new General Data Protection Regulation (GDPR).
 Although the DPA/GDPR are UK and EU regulations, Alef Trust applies the same high standards for the protection of your privacy and personal information, regardless of where you are located.
 Additional information on the Alef Trust Privacy, Data Protection and other Policies can be found by visiting our Privacy & Data Protection Page.
 If you have any questions about how Alef Trust collects or uses your personal information, please use the form below to contact our Data Protection Officer.

 This privacy statement explains how Alef Trust (“we”, “our”, “us”) collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
 This privacy statement concerns our processing of personal data of past, present and prospective students of Alef Trust (“you”, “your”).

 Alef Trust is the data controller of your personal data and is subject to the Data Protection Act 1998-2018 (DPA) and the General Data Protection Regulation (GDPR).
 This Privacy Statement covers the following topics related to the protection of your information and privacy:

 - Who To Contact if You Have Any Questions

 - How We Collect Your Information

 - How We Use The Information We Collect